 Throughout the years, Choate and Wallingford Public Schools have collaborated on numerous programs and joint ventures.
 Since as early as the 1970s, Choate’s Remsen Arena has served as home ice for the Sheehan hockey team.
 In 2013, Choate contributed $20,000 to the renovation of the Sheehan High School Planetarium.
 And, since 2016, kindergarteners from Moses Y. Beach Elementary have participated in the Kinderwoods Program at the Kohler Environmental Center.
 This collaborative, hands-on experience encourages young students to observe, listen, and draw their surroundings and to record the seasonal changes they see in one spot throughout the year.
 They measure temperature changes, they interact with nature by touching and smelling leaves and learning about life cycles.
 They walk on a streamside trail, share nature-themed stories or poems, and also have free time to play.

-Founded by long-time Choate Rosemary Hall faculty member and orchestra director, Phil T. Ventre, the Wallingford Symphony Orchestra (WSO) held its inaugural concert performance at the Paul Mellon Arts Center (PMAC) in December 1974.
+Founded by Choate’s director of the arts, Terence Nutter and long-time faculty member and orchestra director, Phil T. Ventre, the Wallingford Symphony Orchestra (WSO) held its inaugural concert performance at the Paul Mellon Arts Center (PMAC) in December 1974.
 The PMAC quickly became the symphony’s home.
 Since that time, Choate has welcomed the public to multiple WSO concerts per year at the arts center, more recently in the new Ann and George Colony Hall.
 Annual performances have included an outdoor summer concert in honor of July 4th and an annual childrens’ concert for Wallingford Public School students.

 Partner With Us!